cjsmith1988/Day-planner/README.md

-**Project name**: Web API Challenge
+**Project name**: Third-Party APIs Challenge

-**Description**: This project purpose was to test our javescript skills and using the APIs fundamentals we learned throughout the week
+**Description**: This project purpose was to test our javescript skills and using the third-party api, with libraries such as jQuery, BootStrap, Moment etc..

-**Special Notes**: the CSS was leveraged from the weekly lesson activity "taskinator" with modifications.
+**Special Notes**: none.

 **Installation**: